The Bond Blog

 This is a good article about buying bonds.
 Some key facts:

 - Bond brokers don't have to reveal markups, and because most bonds don't trade on an exchange, you can't know what the actual price of the bond is, either for selling or for buying.
-You can avoid markups for buying or markdowns for selling, by buying federal securities directly from https://treasurydirect.gov, or you can buy bonds directly from the issuer, in some cases, or with a direct seller of bonds.
+You can avoid markups for buying or markdowns for selling, by buying federal securities directly from https://treasurydirect.gov, or you can buy bonds directly from the issuer or from a direct seller of bonds.

 - Brokerages may try to sell bonds that they have in their inventory, which probably won't be the best deal for you.